Awais-Mughal/Gesture-Recognition-ESP32-EdgeImpulse/README.md

 # IOT-Project-2
-# Machine Learning Based Wirless Home Automation
+# Gesture based Wirless Home Automation

 This project demonstrates a wireless communication system using two Xiao BLE ESP32-C3 boards.
 The transmitter board is equipped with an MPU6050 accelerometer, while the receiver board features a 0.96" OLED display.
 The system is designed to detect movements using the MPU6050 and display corresponding signals on the OLED display and turn on and off the lights.